labithiotis/express-list-routes/readme.md

 # express-list-routes

-  List all routes used in Express.
+  List all routes used in Express[3,4,5]

   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]